 Transfer the donuts to the fridge to thaw, then place on parchment lined baking sheet, lightly cover with plastic wrap, and allow to rise for one hour in a warm location.
 Fry as instructed.

-Lemon Filled Donuts (with Meringue Topping)
+Lemon Filled Donuts with Meringue

 - Microplane or zester